Skip to main content

 Payout statuses

-Withdrawal payoutLegs[].status and payoutLegs[].steps[].status use the workflow status set:
+Withdrawal payoutLegs[].status and payoutLegs[].steps[].state use the workflow status set:

 Withdrawal statuses